SoftwareAG/c8y-docs/content/datahub/integrating-datahub-with-other-products-bundle/integration-trendminer.md

 For details on the schema of these views/tables, see section [Offloading Cumulocity IoT base collections](/datahub/working-with-datahub/#offloading-base-collections).

-In TrendMiner you have to connect to these Dremio views using ODBC.
-For the ODBC connection settings, you have to navigate to the **Home** page in the {{< product-c8y-iot >}} DataHub UI and click the ODBC icon to open the ODBC connection settings.
+In TrendMiner you must connect to these Dremio views using ODBC.
+For the ODBC connection settings, you must navigate to the **Home** page in the {{< product-c8y-iot >}} DataHub UI and click the ODBC icon to open the ODBC connection settings.

 For more details on the steps required in TrendMiner, see also the corresponding TrendMiner documentation of the [Generic ODBC Connector Configuration](https://support.trendminer.com/hc/en-us/articles/360039446851-Generic-Connector-Configuration).